 Build camping words using rock letter manipulatives.
 This was the perfect activity for my pre-k students to get students talking about camping and build their vocabulary.

-Sorting letters different ways helps students build knowledge about letters, the types of lines that make up each letter and letter sounds.
+Sorting letters in different ways helps students build knowledge about letters, the types of lines that make up each letter, and letter sounds.
 We sorted the letters a few different ways: uppercase/lowercase, in my name/not in my name, straight lines/curvy lines/both.
 These are included in my Camping Math and Literacy Centers.